organicmaps/wikiparser/README.md

 ```
 $ cargo run --release -- --help
-Extract articles from Wikipedia Enterprise HTML dumps
+A set of tools to extract articles from Wikipedia Enterprise HTML dumps selected by OpenStreetMap tags.

 Usage: om-wikiparser <COMMAND>

 Commands:
+  get-tags      Extract wikidata/wikipedia tags from an OpenStreetMap PBF dump
+  check-tags    Attempt to parse extracted OSM tags and write errors to stdout in TSV format
   get-articles  Extract, filter, and simplify article HTML from Wikipedia Enterprise HTML dumps
-  get-tags      Extract wikidata/wikipedia tags from an OpenStreetMap PBF dump
-  simplify      Apply the same html article simplification used when extracting articles to stdin, and write it to stdout
+  simplify      Apply html simplification to a single article
   help          Print this message or the help of the given subcommand(s)

 Options:
+  -h, --help
-  -h, --help     Print help (see more with '--help')
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version  Print version
+          Print version
 ```

 Each command has its own additional help:

 ```
 $ cargo run -- get-articles --help

 Extract, filter, and simplify article HTML from Wikipedia Enterprise HTML dumps.

 Expects an uncompressed dump (newline-delimited JSON) connected to stdin.